dsohk/rancher-devsecops-workshop/docs/part-3.md

 ## Build my First Jenkins Pipeline

-Befre we start the Pipeline, you may want open Rancher UI in a browser.
+Befre we start the Pipeline, you may want open Rancher UI in a browser window.

-Under `devsecops` cluster > `Cluster Explorer` > `Pods` > `Jenkins` Namespace.
+Be in `Cluster Explorer` view for cluster `devsecops` In the `Pods` > `Jenkins` Namespace.

 Here you will see the container creation, status and termination as things progress.

 Open Jenkins in new browser window.